sourcegraph/about/handbook/engineering/campaigns/goals.md

 - Developers from teams outside infrastructure / developer services start using campaigns
 - N4% of users that land on the campaigns dashboard become Active Campaigns Maintainers

-## Changeset creators get changesets merged faster
+## Objective: Changeset creators get changesets merged faster
 A campaign is successful when its changes get merged.

 **Outcomes**